mohammedfahmed/containers/docker/dockerfile_anatomy.md

 **RUN:** Runs a command at ***build time*** using a base image that does not contain the specified shell executable.
 This form `RUN ["<executable>", "<param1>", "<param2>"]` makes it possible to avoid shell string munging

-**CMD:** like the run directive, but CMD doesn’t run at build time.
-Instead it runs at run time, when the container is created.
+**CMD:** It runs at the ***run time***, there can only be one CMD instruction in a Dockerfile to provide defaults for an executing container.
+These defaults can include an executable, or they can omit the executable, in which case you must specify an **ENTRYPOINT** instruction as well.

 **ENV:** Define local variables just as you would when executing a script.

 **EXPOSE:** Tells that the container listens to that port.

-**WORKDIR:** “cd” inside the container.
+**WORKDIR:** "cd" inside the container.

 **VOLUME:** volumes are a way for containers to store persistent data.